 November 25, 2022

 Defence Construction Canada (DCC) is a Crown Corporation that delivers infrastructure and environmental projects for the armed forces.
-When DCC needed larger and stronger arches to carry the increased live loads of their newer Leopard 2 Tanks over waterways at CFB Gagetown, AIL’s deep-corrugated Ultra-Cor was the perfect choice.
+When DCC needed larger and stronger arches to carry the increased live loads of their newer Leopard 2 Tanks and Transporters over waterways at CFB Gagetown, AIL’s deep-corrugated Ultra-Cor was the perfect choice.

 AIL had previously designed and supplied a 9.3 m span Super-Cor stream crossing for CFB Gagetown in 2019.
 DCC had shown a keen interest in using another buried metal bridge for this stream crossing ever since then.
 Ultra-Cor, with its superior load-carrying ability at wide spans, provided a great solution for the increased load capacity of this 19.6 m project.